Meditation in motion

-Practicing Tai Chi is an excellent way to improve your physical and mental health.
+Practicing Tai Chi can improve your physical and mental health.
 It is a low-impact exercise that is suitable for people of all ages and abilities.
-If you’re a fan of Tai Chi, you may consider taking your practice outdoors.
-Practicing Tai Chi outside offers numerous benefits that can enhance your experience and provide a deep sense of relaxation.
+The gentle, low impact exercises suit older adults.
+If you’re a regular practitioner of Tai Chi, you may want to take your practice outdoors.
+Practicing Tai Chi outside has a myriad of health benefits .

 Here are some of the benefits of practicing Tai Chi outdoors:

 Practicing Tai Chi outside gives us the chance to soak up some vitamin D. This vitamin is essential for healthy bones and overall health.
 Practising Tai Chi outdoors, allows us to be exposed to sunlight, which is a great source of vitamin D. Don’t forget to protect your skin and wear sunscreen!